MSc Urban Design and International Planning / Course details

 Teaching and learning methods

 A high degree of critical analysis will be encouraged, building on both the theory and practice of planning for environmental change.
 Lectures will introduce a range of perspectives, creating a theoretical basis for critical thought and application of the ideas developed in the course to different areas of practice.
-A high degree of student engagement with the learning process will be encouraged through interactive workshops and discussion.
+A high degree of student engagement with the learning process will be encouraged through interactive workshops, particularly linked to the module assignments and discussion during the lectures.

 Knowledge and understanding

-- Understand the linkages between environmental change, environmental justice and sustainable development
+- Illustrate linkages between environmental change, environmental justice and sustainable development when exploring furture options

-- Understand how complexities and uncertainties affect the strategic basis for environmental planning
+- Identify the complexities and uncertainties that affect strategic decision-making in the context of environmental planning

 - Critically appraise different environmental planning responses